arnaldoperez/nocodb-api-types/README.md

 ## Features

 - 🚀 **Automatic Type Generation**: Connects to your NocoDB instance and fetches all tables and columns.
+- 🔌 **Typed Axios Client**: Generates a fully typed Axios client for your project, enabling autocomplete and type safety for API calls.
 - 📦 **Type Mapping**: Intelligently maps NocoDB types (Text, Number, Boolean, etc.) to TypeScript types.
 - 🛠 **CLI Support**: Easy-to-use command line interface.
 - 🔒 **Secure**: Uses environment variables for configuration.